tillbiskup/labinform-eln/docs/user/workflow.rst

 .. figure:: ../images/workflow-measurement.png

     General workflow for documenting measurements: A measurement is always performed on a sample that in turn originates from a batch.
-Hence, to document a measurement, you first need to add a batch and a sample to the inventory and afterwards reference the sample in the measurement documentation. batch -> sample -> measurement
+Hence, to document a measurement, you first need to add a batch and a sample to the inventory and afterwards reference the sample in the measurement documentation.

 Adding a batch and a sample to the inventory